yaap7/ldapsearch-ad/README.md

 * [CSbyGB](https://github.com/CSbyGB) for typos corrections
 * [Like0x](https://github.com/Like0x) from [P1-Team](https://github.com/P1-Team) for the connection using NTLM hash instead of password, and the `createsid` feature.
+* [nsilver7](https://github.com/nsilver7) for the option to append the output in a file in addition to the standard output.

 ## Credits